-Charlotte pointed the blade towards Adam’s face.
+Charlotte pointed the blade toward Adam’s face.
 “Along with all of that though… something happened to you, didn’t it.”

 “Tell me, Adam Grayson.
 How do you perceive this world?”

 While Charlotte moved the blade up to Adam’s throat, his gaze met the moon above.
-In that moment, despite the surge of emotions inside of him, he was able to answer calmly.
+At that moment, despite the surge of emotions inside of him, he was able to answer calmly.

 “I saw it.
 All of it.
 Clearly.
 The despair plaguing the world.
 Ever since all of those things happened years ago, I wanted to do something about it.
 I wanted to save… her, and everyone else.
 Including myself… that feeling combated that despair, and lost.”
 Adam formed a light smile.

 “It’s funny how I lost due to happiness, however.
 It felt as though she was better off without me.
 I was so able to see her genuinely smile again.
 She, and my other friends as well.
 They have so much going for them.
 They don’t need me.
 And that’s all I had… the fact that I could help them through things.
 I was too scared of the rest of the world to try to find something myself.”
 Adam fell to his knees, his eyes still locked onto the moon; tears coming out at a faster rate.